Rosa Lewis & Maoya Bassiouni

 Project

-Breathing as the Biosphere is a collection of imaginal meditations and a video mandala that invite people to feel what it’s like to dissolve their boundaries with the infinity of nature, feel ecosystem fluxes and cycles and, through that process, reimagine their relationship with the world.
-Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, the embodied meditation practices will connect people to a sense of interdependence and fundamental goodness, including in the face of fear, ecosystem grief, or other challenging emotions.
+Rosa Lewis is creating a collection of imaginal meditations and a video mandala that invite people to feel what it’s like to dissolve their boundaries with the infinity of nature, feel ecosystem fluxes and cycles and, through that process, reimagine their relationship with the world.
+Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, the embodied meditation practices will connect people to a sense of interdependence, wholeness, and fundamental goodness, including in the face of fear, ecosystem grief, or other challenging emotions.

 Artist Bio